preciz/talan/README.md

 Documentation can be found at [https://hexdocs.pm/talan](https://hexdocs.pm/talan).

+Talán is a Hungarian adverb meaning: maybe, perhaps, probably.

 ## Installation

 Add `talan` to your list of dependencies in `mix.exs`:

+**Note**: it requires OTP-21.2.1 or later.

 ```elixir
 def deps do